yvesdebeer/yvesdebeer.github.io/_posts/2023-03-06-OpenVPN-with-Radius-and-MFA.md

 Finally a client configuration file is ready to be imported into the VPN Client.

-## 2. Installation OpenVPN client for Windows
+## 2. Installation OpenVPN Client for Windows

-Download the OpenVPN Client software from http://openvpn.net/vpn-client
+Download the OpenVPN Client software from <http://openvpn.net/vpn-client>

 Install the OpenVPN Client:

 ![]({{site.baseurl}}/images/OpenVPN-Client-Install.png)

-Once the installation is finished we can import the configuration file 'demouser.ovpn' which was generated on the OpenVPN server but before importing we need to modify the IP-address of our OpenVPN server in this file:
+Once the installation is finished we can import the configuration file 'demouser.ovpn' which was generated on the OpenVPN server but before importing we need to modify the IP-address of our OpenVPN server within this file:

     client
     proto udp